 Note: A pecuniary penalty may be imposed for a contravention of this subsection.

-(3) A supplier of consumer goods who is a party to a lay-by agreement must ensure that, if the agreement provides that a termination charge is payable, the amount of the charge is not more than the supplier’s reasonable costs in relation to the agreement.
+(3) A supplier of goods who is a party to a lay-by agreement must ensure that, if the agreement provides that a termination charge is payable, the amount of the charge is not more than the supplier’s reasonable costs in relation to the agreement.

 Note: A pecuniary penalty may be imposed for a contravention of this subsection.